 It was just warming up, it seems.

-That’s rather astonishing considering its scarcity, its infrequency on the market, its rarity compared to coins that have been multi-million dollar coins for some time and when considering its current value of about $10 million.
+That’s rather astonishing considering its scarcity, its infrequency on the market, its rarity compared to coins that have been multi-million dollar coins for some time, and when considering its current value of about $10 million.

 If ever there were an example of a “sleeper” or “emerging” coin, this is it.
 Relatively quiet for its entire lifespan, making its way into the top 100 – but not top 20 – this is the kind of emergent asset any wise investor or collector would seek.

 The story of the 1822 half eagle is a principle in numismatics that illustrates how wise investing delivers value and legacy wealth to collectors who focus on obtaining the best pieces they can.
 Other coins like the various varieties of the 1793 chain cent, the Gobrecht dollars, and others that have “quiet” public exposure, are usually very smart buys.
 Coins with tiny populations, big histories, intriguing stories, and large value increases demonstrated over the decades, are the wisest of choices for collectors and investors with some resources and a desire for quality.
-Benchmark coins that have important historical ties to numismatic firsts, financial history and other important moments are smart places to find such emergent value.
+Benchmark coins that have important historical ties to numismatic firsts, financial history, and other important moments are smart places to find such emergent value.

-By definition, emergent coins are assets that have underexposed stories, strong value ratios in comparison to other famous and valuable coins and therefore have not reached the peaks they appear destined to achieve.
+By definition, emergent coins are assets that have underexposed stories, and strong value ratios in comparison to other famous and valuable coins and therefore have not reached the peaks they appear destined to achieve.

 Some coins, by denomination or variety, have their sleeping giants emerging only in their highest grades.
 Others seem to find their values across the grading spectrum.
 Variables must be investigated, but the emergent values are there to be found.
 In some cases, the epic rarity and story of a coin just have not been widely told yet.
-When that moment comes, 1822 half eagle-type growth can begin to take place.
+When that moment comes, 1822-half-eagle-type growth can begin to take place.

 There are numerous coins in the market that fit this bill, and it’s worth the time to study the possibilities.
-Time and again over the years, I’ve researched positions that fit the bill here, urged a collector to get ahead of the curve and have seen this strategy pay huge dividends.
-Often, the top few collectibles that make headlines again and again can provide a shade for others that are quietly waiting their turn in the sun.
+Time and again over the years, I’ve researched positions that fit the bill here, urged a collector to get ahead of the curve, and have seen this strategy pay huge dividends.
+Often, the top few collectibles that make headlines, again and again, can provide a shade for others that are quietly waiting their turn in the sun.
 These are the very smart options for long-term wealth builders.

-At every level of investment there are sleepers and emergent coins to be had, so look deep into the populations, histories and extended growth analysis to find them.
+At every level of investment there are sleepers and emergent coins to be had, so look deep into the populations, histories, and extended growth analysis to find them.

 Further, if important collectors and collections have held a particular coin, it’s very likely the coin has strong attributes worthy of pursuit.
 Like J.P.
 Morgan, don’t be afraid to chase quality at any cost.
 It will pay in the end.
 Frustration will not come from performance issues but rather from a lack of ownership and missed opportunity.

 Steer clear of the approach that focuses on securing a coin for a “cheap” price.
-Rarely are true rarities bought for less than current market value.
+Rarely are true rarities bought for less than the current market value.
 Serious wealth builders, more often than not, are paying a little more for top-quality rarities that will stand the test of time.
 This is especially true for emergent specie, as they tend to remain off the radar for a long time before surfacing, and then storm the gates of value when offered onto the open market.
 The “last price paid” idea is worthless for truly important sleeping giants.